 Written exam, 6 hours.
 The grading scale is A-F.

-Course work requirements: Compulsory management game.
+Course work requirements: Compulsory tasks.

 A re-sit exam will be arranged for the written exam in the next semester.